Building C++ SDL iOS App on Linux

-First, install the build toolchain in Linux:
+First, let’s install the toolchain build for Linux:

 https://github.com/tpoechtrager/cctools-port